-9.39 In IP 33, the ALRC queried whether professional disciplinary action should follow in cases where a lawyer has maintained a claim for client legal privilege improperly as a tactic for delay or obstruction.45
+9.39 In IP 33, the ALRC queried whether professional disciplinary action should follow in cases where a lawyer has maintained a claim for client legal privilege improperly as a tactic for delay or obstruction.

-9.40 The rules of conduct of state and territory law societies and bar associations cover various aspects of practice; and the Legal Profession Acts in each state and territory46 set out the definitions of conduct that may lead to disciplinary action.
-This is considered further below.
+9.40 The rules of conduct of state and territory law societies and bar associations cover various aspects of practice; and the Legal Profession Acts in each state and territory set out the definitions of conduct that may lead to disciplinary action.